Eupenidiella Quaedvl., & Crous, in Quaedvlieg et al., Persoonia 33: 25 (2014).

 Type species: Eupenidiella venezuelensis (Crous & U. Braun) Quaedvl. & Crous

-Notes: Eupenidiella was introduced by Quaedvlieg et al. (2014) with E. venezuelensis as type species.
-Eupenidiella is characterized by having smooth mycelium, long penicillate conidiophores with subdenticulate conidiogenous loci and smaller conidia.
-Eupenidiella resembles Penidiella, but differs in having dimorphic conidiophores, and conidiogenous loci that are sub denticulate, and slightly darkened-refractive.
+Notes: Eupenidiella is characterised by having smooth mycelium, long penicillate conidiophores with subdenticulate conidiogenous loci and small conidia.
+Eupenidiella resembles Penidiella, but differs in having dimorphic conidiophores, and conidiogenous loci that are subdenticulate, and slightly darkened-refractive.
 Phylogenetically, Eupenidiella is a distinct genus and is taxonomically placed in Teratosphaeriaceae.
+Molecular markers available for Eupenidiella include LSU, ITS, Actin, BTUB, Calmodulin and TEF-1.